ArtinYousefi/ExcelMacros/README.md

 # Excel Word Count Functions (VBA)

 This repository provides three easy-to-use VBA functions for Microsoft Excel that accurately count words in cells.
-These functions utilize regular expressions to closely match Microsoft Word's built-in word-counting logic, ensuring consistency and accuracy.
+These functions use basic string manipulation (specifically, space-based splitting) to estimate word counts in Excel cells.
+They do not currently use regular expressions.

 ## 📌 Functions Included